 What’s more, you will generally need to be a U.S. resident and a citizen or a non-citizen lawfully admitted for permanent residence.
 There are a few exceptions for people who receive special status from the Immigration and Naturalization Service.

 The Social Security Disability Insurance benefits you may be eligible to receive are based on your prior income.
 The Social Security Administration uses a complex formula based on Average Indexed Monthly Earnings and Primary Insurance Amount.
 Your benefit likely will be different, but on average disabled workers receive $1,165 a month, according to the Social Security Administration’s statistics in 2015.
-For people who qualify for Supplemental Security Income, which is a program for people with limited income who are disabled, blind or 65 or old, the average monthly payment is $733 for individuals and $1,100 for couples, according to 2015 calculations.
+For people who qualify for Supplemental Security Income, which is a program for people with limited income who are disabled, blind, or 65 or older, the average monthly payment is $733 for individuals and $1,100 for couples, according to 2015 calculations.

 SSDI and SSI are both government programs that provide benefits to the disabled, but they have key differences.
 If you have been working for a certain amount of time in a job that is covered by Social Security, you may be eligible for SSDI if you become disabled or develop some kind of physical or mental impairment that makes you unable to engage in substantial work.
 The government has strict criteria, which is why it’s important to consult with an attorney in Philadelphia before applying.
 Supplemental Security Income (SSI) provides benefits to people based on financial need.
 If you are disabled or blind and have limited financial resources, you may be eligible to receive SSI.
-In certain instances you may qualify for both SSDI and SSI, so you should consult with an experienced Attorney to determine if you should complete a concurrent application for both Benefits.
+In certain instances, you may qualify for both SSDI and SSI, so you should consult with an experienced attorney to determine if you should complete a concurrent application for both benefits.